2024-2028

 Metric

-Feedback and input from a newly established community taskforce; community focus group data
+• District feedback and input from community taskforce and/or community focus group data

 KPI